Josh Rojas Player Props: Diamondbacks vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.5 K/9, which ranks 21st in the league.
+- The Royals pitching staff ranks 21st in the league with a collective 8.4 strikeouts per nine innings.

-- The Royals have a 5.47 team ERA that ranks 29th among all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.37).

 © 2023 Data Skrive.
 All rights reserved.